DandyLyons/notes/content/Topics/Software Development/Web Development/Markdown.md

 > [!NOTE] Sources
-> The majority of the content on this page was taken from the [[Obsidian]] [help site](https://help.obsidian.md/Editing+and+formatting/Basic+formatting+syntax).
+> The majority of the content on this page was taken from the [[Topics/Software/Obsidian/index|Obsidian]] [help site](https://help.obsidian.md/Editing+and+formatting/Basic+formatting+syntax).
 Please support them, and buy their fantastic software! :D

 ### Paragraphs